rezazad68/DeepSpine/README.md

 ### Updates

-1-28-2021: Generalization issue solved, now model works fine on the test set
+1-28-2021: Generalization issue solved, now model works fine on the test set. </br>
 1-25-2021: initial version of the implementation is out now